Single corporate European Union accounts have to be used for all of the major app stores.

 Terms of reference

-When drafting your terms of reference, make sure to consider the following:
+When drafting your terms of reference, consider the following:

-- Maintenance: make sure your foresee maintenance for bug fixes and for possible modifications to ensure the app works with subsequent new versions of mobile operating systems.
+- Provide formaintenance for bug fixes and possible modifications.
+The app must also work with subsequent new versions of mobile operating systems.

-- Professionally designed app icons (in line with the visual identity) and screenshots for the app store pages.
+- App icons (in line with the visual identity) and screenshots for the app store pages.